florianv/petrinet/README.md

 ## Requirements

-The software itself and Joomla require PHP 5.1.0+.
+The software and Joomla requires PHP 5.3.1+.
-Running unit tests requires PHP 5.3.0+.

 You must be familiar with Colored Petri Nets.